Cholesterol: What is It and What are Healthy Levels?

 I recommend taking it one to two hours before or after meals to help bind to toxic bile and cholesterol in the gut and help to remove these through the bowels.
-One caveat with charcoal is that it may reduce bowel motility.
+One caveat with these binders is that they may reduce bowel motility.
 So be sure to hydrate well throughout the day and consider magnesium supplementation to help improve bowel function if necessary.

 Additionally, don’t take charcoal with medications as it may bind to them and make them less effective.

 Testing Cholesterol Levels

 It is very important to test your cholesterol levels.
 The Comprehensive Blood Analysis is a detailed blood test that includes a complete lipid panel.
 It measures total cholesterol, LDL, VLDL, HDL, and triglycerides.

 The Comprehensive Blood Analysis assesses your immune function, thyroid function, blood sugar regulation, liver function, nutritional deficiencies and much more.
 In addition to the lipid panel, it includes a Complete Blood Count, Complete Metabolic Panel, Urinalysis, Iron Panel, and Thyroid Panel.

 The Comprehensive Blood Analysis should be run regularly as a preventative measure and to monitor your cholesterol and triglyceride levels.
 Information about the Comprehensive Blood Analysis and how to order can be found here.